 At face value, the popularity and rise in the perceived value of ethical investing are obvious.
 One might ask the question, though, “at what cost?”.

 Traditional finance theory predicted at the outset that opting for ethical investment choices would infer a cost, and that sounds reasonable.
 Who could be blamed for assuming that their money was already being invested in the most optimal way, and that to alter this would have consequences?
 Fortunately for investors, the present reality and widely accepted consensus are that not only does ethical investment incur no additional cost to the investor, but amongst Australian funds, it outperforms traditional modes of investment over the short, medium and long term.
 Internationally, ethical funds outperform their counterparts over the short and medium term but are outperformed over the long term.

 In Australia, not only are ethical investment funds now outperforming indiscriminate funds, but ethical funds are becoming increasingly geared towards active investment in projects and enterprises which directly bring about reductions in carbon emissions or otherwise contribute to averting the climate crisis.

 Despite speculation that the current momentum enjoyed by ethical investment might generate a “bubble” of sorts, the United Nations Intergovernmental Panel on Climate

-Change recently declared that an annual investment of US$2.4 trillion per year will be required until 2035 (at least) in order to avoid the worst impacts of the climate catastrophe, signalling a great capacity for growth in ethical finance yet.
+The change recently declared that an annual investment of US$2.4 trillion per year will be required until 2035 (at least) in order to avoid the worst impacts of the climate catastrophe, signalling a great capacity for growth in ethical finance yet.